story75/pixel-craft/packages/engine/README.md

-# @story75/pixel-forge
+# @story75/pixel-craft

-This is the main package for Pixel Forge.
+This is the main package for Pixel Craft.
 It contains the core functionality to create 2D pixel art games.

 This package contains the following: